gcallah/BookReviews/mitchell.md

 and personal element that neighborliness affords."
 (89)

+"We witness a steady decline: from productive property to income for the sake of purchasing consumables to, finally, the elimination of the necessity of work and the replacement of any notion of property ownership with the reallocation of publicly funded and publicly administered services."
+(101)

+In his conclusion Mitchell makes a number of suggestions for how to move towards a situation in which productive property is widely owned.
-One problem with this book is that I find myself agreeing with many of Mitchell's suggestions, but simultaneously thinking "this does not have a snowball's chance in hell of going anywhere."
+Here, I find myself agreeing with many of Mitchell's suggestions, in that I think they are good ideas, but simultaneously thinking "this does not have a snowball's chance in hell of going anywhere."
 For example, consider his suggestion that, to encourage entrepreneurship, "Excessive regulations that create barriers to entry should be eliminated" (137).
 Yes, they should be, but